How I Got All Freaked Out Over My HSC for Nothing

 I had my first hysteroscopy (HSC) last month and really managed to freak myself out big time over it.
 I even lost sleep!
 I was convinced it was going to be this awful procedure because it involved a shot to numb the cervix.
-The conversation with the nurse went something like this:

 “You’ll be getting an HSC, where they will numb your cervix, here’s some prescriptions for pain, antibiotics and anxiety.”